Rose of Sharon

 Rose of Sharon can also be easily propagated by rooting cuttings.
 Take

-tender new growth,and set it in a container with an inch or two of water.
+tender new growth, and set it in a container with an inch or two of water.

 How to Grow Rose of Sharon Bushes:

 from clay to sandy loam.
 Fertilizing is only needed in poor soils.
+Fertilize

-Fertilize once in early spring, and again in early summer.
+once in early spring, and again in early summer.

-They grow best in moist, well draining soil.
-They do not like to have their
+The bushes grow best in moist, well draining soil.
+Rose of Sharon bushes

-feet wet.
+do not like to have their feet wet.
 Plants are drought tolerant.
-But, make sure to give them adequate
+But, make

-water during blooming period.
-Dry soil, or uneven water, can result in buds
+sure to give them adequate water during blooming period.
+Dry soil, or uneven

-and blooms dropping prematurely.
+water, can result in buds and blooms dropping prematurely.

-Keeping the soil moist in the first few weeks after transplanting will help
+soil moist in the first few weeks after transplanting , to promote new root

 Mulch around plants to help retain moisture, and to keep weeds down.